VarunKadapatti2007/corruptify/README.md

 Overall, "Corruptify" combines practical functionality with an attractive design, making it an excellent reference for web developers looking to build similar applications or enhance their projects.

+# Work in progress:
+🔃 I still need to host this on a web server possibly GitHub only...

+🔃 I need to figure out a way to host this on a Raspberry Pi too seems like a more efficient option.

 ⚠️Please note that this project is just for educational and development purposes!